ruchiagarwal26/Ruchiz-Quiz-Website/README.md

               i) The timer keeps track that the user must answer all the questions with in 20 seconds

-              ii) If the user doesn't finish quiz in 20 seconds, Quiz ends and scores are captured
+              ii) If the user doesn't finish quiz in 20 seconds, Quiz ends and scores are captured and propmt appears to save your initials

               iii) if the selected option is incorrect, 2 seconds are minused/skipped from the timer

-              iii) If the user finishes the quiz within 20 seconds, the timer stops and the scores are stored
+              iii) If the user finishes the quiz within 20 seconds, the timer stops and the scores are stored and propmt appears to save your initials

-    c)Upon clicking start button, the quiz starts and the first question along with multiple options is presented
+    c) Upon clicking start button, the quiz starts and the first question along with multiple options is presented

 Upon submitting the desired response